zapper-95/behavioural-finance/README.md

 # behavioural-finance

+## Overview
+This repository explores two datasets of financial investments and investor personality traits.
+It looks at the distribution of personality traits and correlations between them and with asset type.

-## Exploratory Data Analysis Insights
+## Exploratory Data Analysis

 To meaningfully investigate both the assets and personality datasets, it was necessary to convert investments to the same currency.
 I applied CurrencyConverter on the assets table, computing a GBP value for each asset by using its current value, currency, and date created.